 |Network||Medicare Advantage plans have different networks: HMO, PFFS, and PPO.
 It’s important to understand the rules about going out of network for your healthcare.||No network.
 See almost any doctor or medical facility that accepts Medicare.|

-Medicare Advantage and Medigap plans may provide benefits for the following services (but check the brochure for specific plan details):
+Medicare Advantage and Medigap plans may provide benefits for the following services (but check your plan details for specific benefits):

 Other services may be covered based on the supplemental plan you pick.